 We involve our students in every aspect of our operations - from testing to website design.
 Industry projects from our partner companies allow us to educate our students by having them help solve relevant, real-life problems.

 The Center is part of the Department of Sustainable Biomaterials, thus we have a strong focus on sustainability and natural packaging materials.

 The Center was established in 1976 to be the premier research facility for pallets and unit loads.
-For 40+ years, our research was focused on developing standards and design methods to optimize the design of wooden pallets.
-Over the years, the Center has expanded its focus to investigate the interaction between the components of unit loads, the performance of protective packaging materials, and to develop innovative packaging materials for all supply chains - recently expanding again to include cold chain packaging design and research.
+For almost 50 years, our research has focused on developing standards and design methods to optimize wooden pallets.
+Over the years, we have expanded our focus to investigate the interactions between the components of unit loads, the performance of protective packaging materials, and to develop innovative packaging materials for all supply chains - recently expanding again to include cold chain packaging design and research.

-The Center has been an ISTA certified laboratory for more than 15 years and part of the Amazon APASS network since 2018.
+The Center has been an ISTA-certified laboratory for more than 15 years and is part of the Amazon APASS network since 2018.
 We are also the only facility in the Americas that is certified to conduct corrugated testing for IKEA.

 Dr. George Stern, a refugee from Nazi Germany, came to the U.S. in 1941 and began researching fasteners at Virginia Tech.
-In the 1960s, Bill Sardo with the National Wood Pallet Manufacturing Association partnered with Dr. George Stern at Virginia Tech to promote their joint interested in various wood fasteners and their application to the pallet industry.
+In the 1960s, Bill Sardo with the National Wood Pallet Manufacturing Association partnered with Dr. George Stern to promote their joint interest in wood fasteners and their application to the pallet industry.

 1970s - New Buildings: